Yvand/azd-functions-azure-vms-management/README.md

 ### Create the custom role definition manually

-If the resources in Azure were provisionned with the parameter `addCustomRoleDefinition` set to false, the custom role definition must be created manually using the steps below:
+If the resources in Azure were provisionned with the [parameter `addCustomRoleDefinition`](infra/main.parameters.json#L17) set to false, the custom role definition must be created manually using the steps below:

-1. Run the script below to create the custom role definition:
+1. Create the custom role definition ([az cli doc](https://learn.microsoft.com/cli/azure/role/definition?view=azure-cli-latest)):

    ```shell
    az role definition create --role-definition '{